mediocre/electricity/README.md

 var options = {
     headers: { 'Access-Control-Allow-Origin': 'http://foo.example' },
     hostname: 'cdn.example.com', // CDN hostname
+    jsx: { // Object passed straight to react-tools options
+        ignore: ['raw', /donotcompile/] // Files to skip compilation on, can be a single argument to String.prototype.match or an array
+    }
     sass: { // Object passed straight to node-sass options
         imagePath: '/images', // Image path for sass image-url helper
         ignore: ['raw', /donotcompile/] // Files to skip compilation on, can be a single argument to String.prototype.match or an array